cheeriojs/cheerio/website/docs/basics/manipulation.md

 ## Modifying the HTML Content of an Element

-To modify the HTML content of an element, you can use the [`html()`](/docs/api/classes/Cheerio#html) method.
-It takes an HTML string as an argument and sets the inner HTML of the element to the given string.
+To query or modify the HTML content of an element, you can use the [`html()`](/docs/api/classes/Cheerio#html) method.
+Given an HTML string as an argument, it sets the inner HTML of every element in the selection to the given string.
+Without arguments, it returns the inner HTML of the *first* element in the selection.

 ```js
 // Set the inner HTML of an element